1. Dealing with your emotions

 For some people, connecting with others who are in a similar situation can help reduce feelings of isolation, as well as anxiety or fear.

-Breast Cancer Now’s Someone Like Me service can put you in touch with someone with a similar experience of breast cancer.
-You can talk through your worries and share experiences over the phone.
+If you've been diagnosed with primary breast cancer, our Someone Like Me service can put you in touch with someone with a similar experience of breast cancer.
+You can talk through your worries and share experiences over the phone or by email.
+Simply scroll down to the end of this page for more information.

 Finishing your hospital-based treatment can feel like a real achievement.
 But many people find it difficult to adjust to life after treatment.